-The following method uses an ADB command that will make the app invisible for the system’s 0 user, making it completely inaccessible for all system users, although it will still be found physically in /system.
+The following method uses an ADB command that will make the app invisible for the system’s user 0, making it completely inaccessible for all system users, although it will still be found physically in /system.
 So what does this mean?
-Even though you could actually delete the app, since it’s within the area of the system, you wouldn’t gain any usable storage space, making it irrelevant that the memory is freed up or not.
+It means that even though you could actually delete the app, since it’s within the area of the system, you wouldn’t gain any usable storage space, making it irrelevant whether the memory is freed up or not.

 Another factor to take into account is the fact that in most cases, you can disable some system apps from the app manager of the device in Settings > Apps.
 These will then be stored in the section “disabled.”
 It’s not a very practical solution in most cases, but if you’re not drowning in bloatware, then it could be a good option.

 As we’ve already mentioned, this tutorial gives a feasible solution for users who don’t want to root their device.
 If you do in fact have root permission, then there’s an endless number of apps available to let you delete any app, whether it’s from the system of not, such as for example, Root Uninstaller.
 But anyways, let’s get on with the tutorial, shall we?

 1. Install ADB drivers and open the shell

 Android Debug Bridge (ADB) is a tool that will serve as a way for an external PC to interact with any connected Android device via command lines.
 What it is, is a set of drivers that, once installed on your PC, allow you to access a Unix shell where you can enter in said commands with different uses.
 Although they’re included in Android Studio, we recommend THIS or THIS assistant that allow you to install them quickly without the entire development environment.